Lala Jagat Narain: Death and aftermath

+Legacy

 H.K.
 Dua, a former Editor-in-Chief of The Tribune, praised Narain's Hind Samachar Group for standing up against terrorism pointing out that 62 of his staff were gunned down over a period of time.

 A chair in the name of Narain was established at Kurukshetra University in 1998.

 On 9 September 2013, Prime Minister Manmohan Singh released a postage stamp in memory of Jagat Narain.